This page provides information for NSW RFS staff and volunteers. For community information about COVID-19, check the NSW Government website.

 Monitor this page for any changes to advice.
 This page will be updated as information changes.

-- All other districts remain at NSW RFS COVID Response Level 1.
+All NSW RFS locations are now operating at NSW RFS COVID Response Level 1.

 Monitor for updates